tsyne/tsyne/README.md

 ## Elegant Syntax

 Tsyne's API is designed to be elegant and terse, following the pattern described in [this blog post](https://paulhammant.com/2024/02/14/that-ruby-and-groovy-language-feature) about Ruby/Groovy DSLs.
-The syntax feels declarative while retaining full imperative power:
+The syntax feels pseudo-declarative while retaining full imperative power:

 ### Calculator Example